Pet Therapy at Bluebird Care Swale

 look like twigs or leaves, allowing them to blend in with their environments and avoid predators.

-If you would like to meet any of our pets, please call the Bluebird Care (Medway) office on 01634 780909 where someone will be able to give you details about our Pet Therapy Sessions dates and where they are held.
+If you would like to meet any of our pets, please call the Bluebird Care (Swale) office on 01795 422200 where someone will be able to give you details about our Pet Therapy Sessions dates and where they are held.